Hackerpilot/lexer-demo/README.md

 lexer-demo
 ==========

-Demos for the use of the new std.lexer
+Demos for the use of the new std.lexer.
+Requires https://github.com/Hackerpilot/libdparse